2020MEAI/KDGene/README.md

 - GLIM_DG (RWR_PPI/RWR_HMLN): https://github.com/Svvord/GLIM

-For the Knowledge Graph Embedding (KGE) baselines used in our study, we have systematically organized and made them available in the GitHub repository:" in the GitHub repository:
+For the Knowledge Graph Embedding (KGE) baselines used in our study, we have systematically organized and made them available in the GitHub repository:

 - Knowledge Graph Embedding (KGE): https://github.com/sienna-wxy/KG_Completion